gazebosim/gz-sim/doc/architecture_design.md

 should be loaded into `SR1` together with `L1`?
 There could be a situation where `SR2` is already simulating too many levels.

-### :construction: Keeping runners in sync

-Each secondary runner has its own ECS, with detailed entities loaded.
-The primary runner keeps a high-level ECM, which keeps track of which performers are in which levels and whether they've reached the buffer zone.
-The server uses this information to keep performers synced across runners and to make sure each level and performer is only simulated at one runner at a time.

-> **TODO**: Explain how the primary does this

 ## SDF elements

 Two new SDF elements are introduced for distributed simulation: